gracinting/Gracin_BSE/index.md

 | Item Name | What the item is used for | $Price | <a href="https://www.amazon.com/Arduino-A000066-ARDUINO-UNO-R3/dp/B008GRTSV6/"> Link </a> |

 # Starter Project: <a href="https://www.amazon.com/Classic-Electronic-Soldering-Tetris-Machine/dp/B07HB3HPPJ/ref=asc_df_B07HB3HPPJ?mcid=b00b7893f57d3a19abc2f6c187ac48cd&hvocijid=3301114880548506296-B07HB3HPPJ-&hvexpln=73&tag=hyprod-20&linkCode=df0&hvadid=721245378154&hvpos=&hvnetw=g&hvrand=3301114880548506296&hvpone=&hvptwo=&hvqmt=&hvdev=c&hvdvcmdl=&hvlocint=&hvlocphy=9032183&hvtargid=pla-2281435179498&th=1"> Retro Arcade Machine </a>
+This starter project was meant to teach how to solder.
+The kit lets you build your very own compact handheld gaming console featuring 5 classic LED-based games—including Tetris, Snake, racing, slot machine, and more—on a 16×8 dot-matrix display.
+The kit includes a sturdy acrylic case, a buzzer with sound on/off toggle, adjustable brightness, and score-tracking, all powered via USB or AAA batteries.
+Ideal for beginners, it comes with clear paper and PDF guides, teaching soldering fundamentals while delivering a fun, nostalgic gaming experience

 # Other Resources/Examples
 One of the best parts about Github is that you can view how other people set up their own work.
 Here are some past BSE portfolios that are awesome examples.
 You can view how they set up their portfolio, and you can view their index.md files to understand how they implemented different portfolio components.